UKRN-Open-Research/t3-open-code/_episodes/04-workshop-planning.md

 You should find the Browser intuitive to use, but ask if you're not sure.

-> ## Can you...
-> 1. Find NASA's GeneLab
-> 2. Work out how many Humanities resources there are
-> 3. Find the data repositories which mention 'sequence' in their description {: .challenge}

 The spreadsheet the resources are taken from is <a href="{{ site.ukrn_or_resources }}" target="_blank">available to view</a> and we welcome suggestions for additional contributions.
 Contributions can be added and available instantly, so just ask us to add something if you need it.